 - That your company has a policy of zero tolerance for emailing or texting while driving and that only hands-free talking is permitted while driving.

 BYOD Policy Samples on Security

 It is crucial that devices be protected with the strongest of passwords to prevent unauthorized access.
 It is equally important that the company's network also require strong passwords for access.

-Suggested password requirements are that they be a minimum of six characters, upper-case and lower-case letters, symbols and numbers.
-They should be rotated at least every 3 months and none of the previous 15 passwords can be repeated.
+Suggested password requirements are that they be a minimum of six characters, upper-case and lower-case letters, symbols, and numbers.
+They should be rotated at least every three months and none of the previous 15 passwords can be repeated.

 Other options for maximum protection of the company's interest would be:

-- If the device is idle for 5 minutes, it must automatically lock itself and require a pin or password to be unlocked.
+- If the device is idle for five minutes, it must automatically lock itself and require a pin or password to be unlocked.

-- The device will lock automatically after 5 failed login attempts and IT must be contacted in order to regain access.
+- The device will lock automatically after five failed login attempts and IT must be contacted in order to regain access.

 - iOS devices that are jailbroken and Android devices which have been rooted are absolutely denied access to the network.